The dos and don’ts of interviewing and hiring

 Although all of these questions are not specifically addressed in anti-discrimination law, regulators believe that they serve no legitimate business purpose and should be avoided.
 Certain affirmative action reporting requirements may constitute exceptions.
 Information needed for tax, insurance or immigration purposes may be collected after the applicant is hired.
-Some questions that are normally impermissible as outlined above may be lawful if justified by a valid business need.
+Some questions that are normally impermissible may be lawful if justified by a valid business need.
 For example, an employer may lawfully inquire about an applicant’s present physical or mental condition or medical history if the inquiry is directly related and pertinent to the position in question or is directly related to a determination of whether the applicant poses a direct threat to the health and safety of others.
-In addition, if the person is to have a security position or a position related to money, the employer may ask limited questions about financial position and convictions.

-Following is a list of permissible areas and questions to ask when interviewing a job applicant:
+Following is a list of permissible subjects/questions to ask when interviewing a job applicant: